-At Aware we describe depression as having eight main symptoms If you experience five or more of these symptoms, lasting for a period of two weeks or more, please speak to a GP or mental health professional.
+At Aware we describe depression as having eight main symptoms.
+If you experience five or more of these symptoms, lasting for a period of two weeks or more, please speak to your GP or mental health professional.
 The symptoms of depression are:

 - E nergy - low energy, feeling tired or fatigued

 - S leeping - under or over-sleeping, any change to normal sleep pattern